With 30 years in the industry

 My name is Dan Crance - Grant-Valkaria's most trusted mortgage loan officer with more than 30 years in the mortgage industry.
 I bring unparalleled insight and decades of experience into your home loan process.
 If you're looking for a new home loan, are interested in refinancing your current mortgage, or need information regarding FHA, VA, or other types of loans, Dan Crance is Your Mortgage Man.

-Unlike some mortgage loan officers in Grant-Valkaria, my primary goal is to help you make the right mortgage choice for you and your family.
+Unlike some mortgage loan officers in Grant-Valkaria, FL my primary goal is to help you make the right mortgage choice for you and your family.
 Mortgage lenders have a horrible reputation for turning over clients quickly to expedite cash flow and make the most money possible.
 While some mortgage brokers come off as pushy and impatient, I encourage my clients to take as much time as they need to ask questions and review their mortgage agreements.
 I'm here to help answer those questions and provide you with easy-to-understand advice so that you can rest easy knowing you made the right choice.
 I could say that I strive to provide service that exceeds your expectations, but I'd rather show you.
 In the end, I want you to leave feeling confident in the loan you've selected, as well as in your choice of broker.

 Why Choose Dan Crance As Your Mortgage Lender in Grant-Valkaria, FL?